ptrsr/pi-ci/README.md

 - Make sure to regularly back up the `distro.qcow2` image.

 ## Versions
-PI-CI should work on Ubuntu 18.04.
-It has automatically been tested on Ubuntu 20.04 using GitHub Actions.
+PI-CI has automatically been tested on Ubuntu 24.04 using GitHub Actions.
 Any other distro should work with the following software versions (or higher, perhaps):

 | Software  | Version  |
 | ----------| -------- |